Volunteering at Reach for Resources

 - Softball (summer)

 All programs take place in the Western and Northwestern suburbs of the cities and last for 1½ to 2 hours.
-For more information about recreation volunteer opportunities, please contact Kate at 952-200-5746 or firstname.lastname@example.org.
+For more information about recreation volunteer opportunities, please contact Jesse at 952-393-4277 or email@example.com.

 Join our dynamic Board of Directors and help guide Reach in our efforts to fulfill our mission.
 The board meets the third Thursday of every month from 4:30-6:00 p.m. in Hopkins.
 Our board members actively participate in fundraising, communicating with legislators regarding disability issues, advocacy, strategic planning, fiscal management, and special events.
 The average monthly time commitment is 3-5 hours.
 You may nominate yourself or someone else to be considered for board service.
 Board nominees will undergo a formal screening and interview process conducted by the board recruiter before being invited to serve.
-For more information about becoming a board member please contact Kate Bottiger at 952-200-5746 or email@example.com.
+If you are interested, please review the position description.
+For more information about becoming a board member please contact Kate Bottiger at 952-200-5746 or firstname.lastname@example.org.